chabito79/erpnext/erpnext/docs/user/manual/en/Glossary of Terms.md

 **framework** - [add definition here]

-**ERPNext Foundation** - is a yet to be founded Foundation that in order to guarantuee a continued Open Source Nature shall overtake governance of the ERPNext and frappe Software. [question: will it become the copyright owner as well?] [needs more specification definetly]
+**ERPNext Foundation** - is a yet to be founded Foundation that, in order to guarantuee the Open Source Nature not being changed, shall overtake governance of the ERPNext and frappe Software. [question: will it become the copyright owner as well?] [needs more specification definetly]